DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 </div>
 ```

 It still looks awful but at least all the code is in one place when the visual designer comes to his senses and wants us to change it!
+(Click to view on YouTube)

 <a href="https://youtu.be/_obj-qX_8rA"><img src="/images/blog/custom-attribute-directive/funky-input-screen-shot1.png" width="200px" target="_blank"></a>